Zeugwerk/zkbuild-action/README.md

 * The initial parameter `name` sets the name of the (Visual Studio) solution that should be considered when building.
 * `repositories` is a list of URLs where missing references (i.e. `system_references`) should be downloaded from.
 The CI/CD server doesn't necessarily have all PLC dependencies available and may need to download and install them first.
 As a fallback the CI/CD server tries to use the library that are already installed on the server.
-  A repository is a URL that is publically available and should have one of the following layouts
+  A repository is a URL that is publicly available and should have one of the following layouts
   1. Simple layout where all branches and Twincat versions use the same libraries
       ```
       root